ESGF/esgf.github.io/installation.md

 * The lion's share of the time is spent building the various tools and executables (heads up: globus and python take a relatively long time to build).

-## Operating Systems
+### Operating Systems
 we currently support centOS / RedHat

-## Prerequisites
+### Prerequisites
 Before getting started, you must have the following packages installed on your system.
-If you are running centOS6 and have machine or ssh access you can run this preinstaller python script.
+If you have machine or ssh access you can run this preinstaller python script.

     wget https://raw2.github.com/aims-group/webshooter/master/esgfpreinstaller.py
     chmod 755 esgfpreinstaller.py
     python esgfpreinstaller.py

-it should run out of the box with python 2.6.6 or higher, if not try [this].
+it should run out of the box with python 2.6.6 or higher, if not see the scrips [wiki page].

-#### Packages
+### Packages
 when avaiable always download and install the devel versions

   * autoconf-archive.noarch: The Autoconf Macro Archive